FunctionLab/hedgehog-framework/README.md

 Post in the Github issues or e-mail Kathy Chen (chen.kathleenm@gmail.com) with any questions about the repository, requests for more data, etc.

+## License
+See `LICENSE` for details.
+If you are interested in obtaining the software for commercial use, please contact Office of Technology Licensing, Princeton University (Cortney L Cavanaugh, ccavanaugh@princeton.edu or otl@princeton.edu).